Guideline for the non-surgical management of hip and knee osteoarthritis

 Click here to access the survey (approx. 15min time commitment).
 By participating you have the chance to win a $500 gift voucher prize.

 All participants may download a certificate of participation for CPD purposes.
-The survey closes on 30 June 2017.

 General practice plays an important role within the Australian health care system in the prevention, early detection and management of chronic disease.
 The nature of general practice provides opportunity for early screening for chronic disease and the address of preventable risk factors.
 Musculoskeletal conditions, particularly osteoarthritis, represented some of the diseases most commonly managed by Australian general practitioners in 2003–2004, accounting for 17% of consultations.
 To manage chronic illness effectively requires well coordinated, patient centred care that is continuous, comprehensive and consistent.
 General practitioners are well placed to provide care and coordination, as well as to play a monitoring role, for the multidisciplinary management of chronic disease.
 The GP undertakes this role in consultation with other medical specialists as required.
 The role GPs play in chronic disease management through multidisciplinary care coordination and long term care planning is recognised within the national Medicare rebate framework.
 Patients with arthritis are eligible for broader funding arrangements under chronic disease management items for GP management plans and associated reviews.